leoli-dev/family-asset-tracker/README.md

 - History view with filtering by account/owner/category, pagination, and delete actions (guarded in demo mode).
 - Settings to change language (English, Français, 简体中文) and default currency with static FX conversions for aggregation.
 - Data controls to export CSV for spreadsheets, create JSON backups, restore from JSON, and exit demo mode to start clean.
+- Installable PWA with app icons and standalone display mode on mobile.

 ## Getting Started
 Prerequisites: Node.js 18+